 If you hear one of these tones, it might mean there's a problem with your computer:

-- 1 tone, repeating every 5 seconds: This indicates no RAM is installed.
+- One tone, repeating every five seconds: No RAM is installed.

-- 3 successive tones, a 5 second pause (repeating): This indicates RAM does not pass a data integrity check.
+- Three successive tones, then a five-second pause (repeating): RAM doesn't pass a data integrity check.

-- 1 long tone while holding down the power button: Indicates an EFI ROM update is in progress on a computer manufactured before 2012.
+- One long tone while you hold down the power button: An EFI ROM update is in progress.
+This applies to computers made before 2012.

-- 3 long tones, 3 short tones, 3 long tones: Indicates EFI ROM corruption is detected and the computer is in EFI ROM recovery mode.
+- Three long tones, three short tones, three long tones: EFI ROM corruption is detected, and the computer is in EFI ROM recovery mode.